 This is why we break up treatment into different levels of care.
 The first step is a medically assisted detox.
 This includes an evaluation from both a medical doctor and a licensed psychiatrist.
 They will evaluate your history and create a tailored medical regime for you.

 After detox, the next step is an inpatient residential program.
 Some patients may need to go into the partial hospitalization program afterward, while others might be ready for either the intensive outpatient program or receive less intensive outpatient treatment.

-While 30 days of rehab is enough for some people, not everyone is going to enter that program in the same place.
-Someone who takes two weeks to detox during those 30 days is not going to get as much out of group discussion or activity-based therapy as someone who only needed one day to detox.
+While 30 days of rehab is enough for some people, not everyone will enter that program in the same place.
+Someone who takes two weeks to detox during those 30 days will not get as much out of group discussion or activity-based therapy as someone who only needs one day to detox.
 It’s not optimal for you to pay for treatment that isn’t right for the stage you’re at.

 A lot of treatment facilities don’t fully grasp the meaning of rehab.
 Rehab is a means of treatment, but it’s not a cure.
 Facilities that advertise their success rates are going off vague, often short-term numbers.

 Some rehab programs may treat relapse as a failure or as part of the process.
 Defining successful rehab is difficult because there’s not one single definition.
 Ultimately, it comes down to what you want your life to look like and which goals you want to accomplish while overcoming addiction.